 - Wirelessly level-match, EQ, delay-compensation, and more

-- DSP-controlled, custom crossover and active thermal protection
+- DSP-controlled active crossover and dynamic thermal protection

-- HF waveguide, extensively tested for optimized audience coverage
+- HF waveguide, computer-designed for optimized audience coverage

 - Purpose-matched components for maximum efficiency